 Discussion following after the program with David Shields, Caveh Zahedi, Andrea Silenzi, & Mooj Zadie

-Radio Producer Mooj Zadie (Fresh Air) has pulled together an eclectic night of exploring the inclination in documentary to turn inwards and take on a self-reflexive approach.
+With radio producer Mooj Zadie (Fresh Air) we pulled together an eclectic night of exploring the inclination in documentary to turn inwards and take on a self-reflexive approach.
 We’ll unpack the highs, lows, and all the messiness in between that comes with looking in a mirror and inviting others to join you.

 We bring together three unique projects: Caveh Zahedi’s hilariously recursive The Show About The Show, Andrea Silenzi’s intimate, and poignant Why Oh Why, and David Shields’ latest collaboration with James Franco, and Caleb Powell – I Think You’re Totally Wrong: A Quarrel.
 These projects each take on the quandary of self as subject in different ways.
 Let’s parse together and bring a clear-eyed focus to the mess.
 Plus, talk of weed, fishing, cocaine, celebrities, daisy chain, and heartbreak.